adi-123kumar/ROCK_PAPER_SCIZOR-GAME/README.md

-# ROCK_PAPER_SCIZOR-GAME
-hello every one i am Aditya Kumar and I started learning java program and this is my first project of java on Rock ,Paper and Scizor game that we had already played in our childhood ,the same conecept is used here .
-I hope you guys love this game if anyone wants to give some feedback on this project i am gratefull to take, Thankyou.
+Hello everyone, my name is Aditya Kumar and I am excited to share my first Java programming project with you.
+It is a game based on the childhood favorite, Rock, Paper, and Scissors.
+I hope you all enjoy playing it as much as I enjoyed creating it.
+Feel free to share any feedback or suggestions you have for me to improve this project.
+Thank you for checking it out!